 Many cancers metastasise to the liver, whereas primary liver cancer (cancer that arises in the liver) is not very common.
 Liver cancer is found twice as frequently in men than in women.
 This is due to reasons such as different alcohol drinking habits.
-The most common type of primary liver cancer is liver cell carcinoma, or hepatocellular carcinoma (HCC), which develops in the liver tissue.
-Less common are bile duct carcinomas, or cholangiocarcinomas, which originate in the bile ducts.
+The most common type of primary liver cancer is liver cell carcinoma, or hepatocellular carcinoma (HCC).
+Less common are bile duct carcinomas, or cholangiocarcinomas, which originate in the bile ducts inside the liver.
 What these cancers have in common is that they usually appear in a liver that is already damaged by liver cirrhosis or a chronic bile duct disease.
 Bile duct carcinomas are discussed in connection with gallbladder cancer.

 HCC may metastasise to other parts of the liver, but it seldom spreads outside the liver to other organs such as the bones or lungs, and only at an advanced stage of the disease.
 At the early stage, the tumor often grows and progresses very slowly.
 Advanced liver cancer may cause internal bleeding, ascites or liver failure.